• Skip to primary navigation

 🍴 Serving suggestions

-The mincemeat pinwheels are a great addition to any festive buffet, bake sale, or drinks party, alongside my chocolate orange tiffin, and cranberry white chocolate blondies.
+The mincemeat swirls are a great addition to any festive buffet, bake sale, or drinks party, along with chocolate orange tiffin, and cranberry white chocolate blondies.

 📖 Variations

 • Don't like mincemeat?
-Make a jam or Nutella swirls instead.
+Make jam or Nutella swirls instead.

 • Add a handful of chopped walnuts to give the mincemeat pinwheels some crunch.